-The configuration in Figure 8-7 incorporates the following strategies, which are critical to its success:
+The configuration in Figure 8-6 incorporates the following strategies, which are critical to its success:

-- This configuration has no single point of failure. - The FDDI interconnect has sufficient bandwidth to serve satellite nodes from the base server configuration. - All shared storage is MSCP served from the base configuration, which is appropriately configured to serve a large number of nodes.
+- This configuration has no single point of failure. - All shared storage is MSCP served from the base configuration, which is appropriately configured to serve a large number of nodes.

-8.11 Multiple-Site OpenVMS Cluster System
+8.10 Multiple-Site OpenVMS Cluster System

 Multiple-site OpenVMS Cluster configurations contain nodes that are located at geographically separated sites.
 Depending on the technology used, the distances between sites can be as great as 150 miles.
-FDDI, asynchronous transfer mode (ATM), and DS3 are used to connect these separated sites to form one large cluster.
-Available from most common telephone service carriers, DS3 and ATM services provide long-distance, point-to-point communications for multiple-site clusters.
+FDDI, and DS3 are used to connect these separated sites to form one large cluster.
+Available from most common telephone service carriers and DS3 services provide long-distance, point-to-point communications for multiple-site clusters.

-Figure 8-8 shows a typical configuration for a multiple-site OpenVMS Cluster system.
-Figure 8-8 is followed by an analysis of the configuration that includes:
+Figure 8-7 shows a typical configuration for a multiple-site OpenVMS Cluster system.
+Figure 8-7 is followed by an analysis of the configuration that includes: